Enquiries on SDL

 - E-Declaration Module for Declaration on Non-liability of SDL – This is a new e-service which will be available from 1 September 2015 to provide employers with the ease and convenience to create, renew and extend declaration on non-liability of SDL for your employees.

 Please login to the SDL system to access the e-services.
-For more information, please refer to the SDL Frequently Asked Questions (FAQ) (Section 8 – SDL Refund Procedures and Section 9 – Declaration on Non-liability of SDL) and SDL System User Guide on E-Refund and E-Declaration.
+For more information, please refer to the SDL Frequently Asked Questions (FAQ) (Section 8 – SDL Refund Procedures and Section 9 – Declaration on Non-liability of SDL) and SDL System User Guide.

 2) Auto-computation of Skills Development Levy (SDL) via CPF e-Submit@web Portal